KevinGrea/PCASkills/PCADriverSkillsMinimumStandards.md

 ## Purpose

-The PCA Autocross Minimum Standards are a common set of safety-based rules upon which to build and improve regional autocross programs.
+The PCA (Porsche Club of America) Autocross Minimum Standards are a common set of safety-based rules upon which to build and improve regional autocross programs.
 These standards are intended to minimize risk to the Club, Regions, and participants (drivers and non-drivers) and do not include many of the strictly administrative items necessary to put on an autocross.